geoscience-community-codes/MOLASSES/README.md

 2) MOLASSES requires a DEM (Digital Elevation Model) in a format recognized by the GDAL code library.
 The DEM should extend beyond the boundaries of the lava flow(s).

 3) MOLASSES requires a configuration file that is specified on the command line when executing the code.

+#### LICENSE

+    Copyright (C) 2015-2020
+    Laura Connor (lconnor@usf.edu)
+    Jacob Richardson
+    Charles Connor

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 #### COMPILING and INSTALING THE CODE